SteveGeisbert/BigDataProject/README.md

 ---

-(insert flow chart here, when I figure out how)

 Drag all of these as layers into QGIS or ArcGIS.

 Merge the 6 vcm-orm-ntl nighttime lighting rasters into one large raster.